xp44mm/Notebook/RxInAction/01 Reactive programming.md

 Every once in a while, your system might face failures.
 Networks disconnect, hard drives fail, electricity shuts down, or an inner component experiences an exceptional situation.
 A resilient system is one that stays responsive in the case of a failure.
 In other words, when you write your application, you want to handle failures in a way that doesn't prevent the user from getting a response.

 The way you add resiliency to an application is different from one application to another.
 One application might catch an exception and return the application to a consistent state.
 Another application might add more servers so that if one server crashes, another one will compensate and handle the request.
 A good principle you should follow to increase the resiliency of your system is to avoid a single point of failure.
-This can be done by making each part of your application isolated from the other parts; you might separate parts into different AppDomains, different processes, different containers, or different machines.
+This can be done by making each part of your application isolated from the other parts; you might separate parts into different `AppDomains`, different processes, different containers, or different machines.
 By isolating the parts, you reduce the risk that the system will be unavailable as a whole.

 ### 1.3.3 Elasticity